 1. WHO Classification of Tumours Editorial Board.
 Soft Tissue and Bone Tumors.
 Lyon (France): International Agency for Research on Cancer; 2020.
-(WHO classification of tumours series, 5th ed.; vol. 3)
+(WHO classification of tumours series, 5th ed.; vol. 3).

-H. Response to Chemotherapy / Radiation Therapy Effect
+H. Response to Chemotherapy/Radiation Therapy Effect

-It is essential to estimate neoadjuvant treatment effect in primary Ewing sarcoma and osteosarcoma of bone, as these have been shown to have prognostic significance.
-12.3.4.5 An entire representative slice of the tumor taken through the long axis should be mapped using a grid pattern diagram, photocopy, or radiologic film to indicate the site for each tumor block.
+It is essential to estimate neoadjuvant treatment effect in primary Ewing sarcoma and osteosarcoma of bone, as these have been shown to have prognostic significance.1,2,3,4,5,6 An entire representative slice of the tumor taken through the long axis should be mapped using a grid pattern diagram, photocopy, or radiologic film to indicate the site for each tumor block.
 In addition, the remainder of the neoplasm should be sampled at the rate of 1 section per centimeter.
 Areas of soft tissue extension and the interface of tumor with normal tissue should also be sampled.
 The sum of all viable areas measured microscopically is divided by the total cross-sectional area occupied by tumor to arrive at a percentage.
-Prognostically significant therapy response in osteosarcoma, according to most series, is defined at 90%, with those tumors showing 90% therapy response associated with a favorable prognosis.2.3 There are 2 protocols to assess response to therapy in Ewing sarcoma.
-Response can be assessed in the same manner as osteosarcoma or by the system of Picci, which is expressed as grade I (macroscopic viable tumor), grade II (microscopic viable tumor), or grade III (no viable tumor).4.5
+One way to do so is to estimate the percent treatment effect (necrosis/fibrosis/hemorrhage/histiocytic response) on each slide of the grid slab (greatest surface area of tumor in the longest axis) and put these measurements into an Excel spreadsheet and assess the average necrosis of all slides examined.
+This yields a finding that is compatible with treatment assessment.
+Prognostically significant therapy response in osteosarcoma, according to most series, is defined >90%, with those tumors showing >90% therapy response associated with a favorable prognosis.
+There are 2 protocols to assess response to therapy in Ewing sarcoma.
+Response can be assessed in the same manner as osteosarcoma or by the system of Picci, which is expressed as grade I (macroscopic viable tumor), grade II (microscopic viable tumor), or grade III (no viable tumor).